-Bartholomeus Klip is a Victorian farmstead nestled on a large wheat and sheep farm.
-Surrounded by 11,000-acres of private nature reserve, this Hotel is situated near Cape Town and the famous Cape Winelands of the Western Province.
+The farmhouse is a favourite Victorian farmstead nestled on a large wheat and sheep farm.
+Surrounded by 11,005-acres of a private nature reserve, this Hotel is near Cape Town and the famous Cape Winelands of the Western Province.

-Each of the comfortable bedrooms is kitted out with specially made bed linen, generous reading lamps, and views onto the garden.
-The decorating focus has been on each room own distinctive style, so returning guests often ask for their particular favorite.
+Each of the comfortable bedrooms at Bartholomeus is kitted out with specially made bed linen, generous reading lamps, and views onto the garden.
+The decorating focus has been on each room own distinctive style, so returning guests will ask for their favourite room.
 The separate suite which was from farm outbuildings, is spacious and inviting, with a private verandah looking out over the farm.

 The scale of the main house with its four bedrooms and an outside suite provides guests with the feeling of being a guest in a, particularly charming and hospitable home.
 This property also provides guests with a beautiful view overlooking the Gardens.